LeonBroseliske/CFC/README.md

 ## Centralized Firewall Control script

 Centralized firewall control provides a centralized way to manage the firewall on multiple servers or loadbalancers running iptables.
 This way you can quickly allow/block/del/search abuse ranges etc. with one command on several servers.
 It accesses those servers through ssh.

+It supports both IPv4 and IPv6.

 Tested on Debian Jessie, but should work on any distro.